sana-18/Self-Driving-Car-Steering-Angle-Prediction-Simulation/README.md

 # 🚗 Self-Driving Car Simulation

 This repository contains a project that demonstrates end-to-end steering angle prediction for self-driving cars using deep learning.
+This project was developed as part of the AI Project Creation Module at the Higher School of Technology of Meknès.

 ## 📌 Overview